Strilanc/Strilanc.github.io/_posts/2017-08-28-shor-algorithm.md

 Now that we're a teensy bit more familiar with frequencies, let's get into a specific relevant case where information that's spread out in a raw signal is concentrated in a useful way in frequency space.

-# The Weird Frequencies of Repeating Blips
+# The weird frequencies of repeating blips

 Suppose I make a "song" where the list of speaker-diaphragm positions is almost entirely "stay as far back as possible", but every tenth entry is "as far forward as possible".
 That is to say, I make a song with periodic blips: a wav file with the data [0, 0, 0, 0, 0, 0, 0, 0, 0, 255] repeated over and over again.